- Majors & Minors

 $200 per student

-15 spots for each topic available for students completing grades 2, 3, 4 and 5
+15 spots for each afternoon topic available for students completing grades 2, 3, 4 and 5

 $90 per student

-Register between April 1 and May 31 with a friend, and each of you will receive $10 off your registration.
+- Bring a Friend: Register between April 1 and May 31 with a friend, and each of you will receive $10 off your registration fee.
 Both registrations must be received on the same day to qualify.
-Refunds will be given the first day of camp.
-The $10 discount will be given at registration online.
+Refunds will be given upon registration.

-Family discount: Bring more than one child per immediate family (brother, sister, stepbrother, stepsister) for any Kids' College program (Kids' Summer Camp morning or afternoon sessions or Junior Writers' Workshops) and save $30 overall.
-The $30 discount will be given at registration online.
+- Family Discount: Register more than one child per immediate family (brother, sister, stepbrother, stepsister) for Kids' Summer Camp morning or afternoon sessions or Junior Writers' Workshops and save $30 overall.
+The $30 discount will be given upon registration.